KristinaAP/kristinaap.github.io/_pages/about.md

     the costs of overt repression. </em></small>
   </details>

-- Pedersen, K.A. & Tucker, J. A. (2025). *Online self-moderation in response to regime repression.* Working paper.
+- Pedersen, K.A. & Tucker, J.A.
+(2025). *Online self-moderation in response to regime repression.* Working paper.
 Presented at EPSA 2024, APSA 2024, the CBS-Princeton Money in Politics Conference 2025, and EUI Digital Inequalities Conference Fall 2025.
   <details>
     <summary>Abstract</summary>